nullromo/cash.nvim/README.md

 | `disableStarPoundJump`                    | boolean                                | `true`    | By default, Vim will jump you to the next occurrence of a search term if you initiate the search using <kbd>\*</kbd> or <kbd>#</kbd>.
 Cash.nvim disables this by default.
 You can preserve Vim's default behavior by setting this option to `false`.                                                                       |
 | `respectHLSearch`                         | boolean                                | `false`   | In order to enable search highlighting for the current search, you need to enable the `hlsearch` Vim option.
 Cash.nvim does this automatically, but if you want your `hlsearch` setting to be left as-is, then you can set this option to `true`.                                                                          |

-## TODO List

--   Make current number and current color display next to clock.
--   Create better debug function other than current `<Leader>v`.
-    -   Create a way to display everything about the state of the plugin for debug purposes.
-    -   Make a debug function that shows all the colors in a temporary buffer.
-        ```
-        -- debug
-        --vim.fn.matchadd('SearchPattern1', 'SearchPattern1', -1)
-        --vim.fn.matchadd('SearchPattern2', 'SearchPattern2', -1)
-        --vim.fn.matchadd('SearchPattern3', 'SearchPattern3', -1)
-        --vim.fn.matchadd('SearchPattern4', 'SearchPattern4', -1)
-        --vim.fn.matchadd('SearchPattern5', 'SearchPattern5', -1)
-        --vim.fn.matchadd('SearchPattern6', 'SearchPattern6', -1)
-        --vim.fn.matchadd('SearchPattern7', 'SearchPattern7', -1)
-        --vim.fn.matchadd('SearchPattern8', 'SearchPattern8', -1)
-        --vim.fn.matchadd('SearchPattern9', 'SearchPattern9', -1)
-        ```
--   Debug case sensitivity and try to respect `smartcase` and `ignorecase`.
-    -   Right now, searching for `asdf` in cash register 1 will match `Asdf`, `ASDF`, etc, but then switching to cash register 2 will make the `matchadd()` require an exact case match.
--   Add `?+` and `?-` (or `?n` and `?p`, or `?h` and `?l`, or `?j` and `?k`, or `?/` and `??`) mappings to move laterally between cash registers.
--   Add argument to `:ResetCashRegisters` command to clear a given cash register.
--   Make `:clc` into a function to users can map it how they want.
--   Allow the user to customize their `?` key.
--   Use 💷 in the readme somewhere

 ## 🪙 Other Tips

 Here are some other searching tips that are not part of Cash.nvim's